 Now I'm a convert—and without question, my favorite pieces of compression gear are socks.
 There’s nothing like a tight-fitting sock: It squeezes in all the right places—compression on the arch is like a mini-massage while working out or running—while giving your toes and heel some breathing room and padding.

 And when it comes to compression socks, it's hard to beat the brand CEP.
 A German sports apparel company popular with the ultra-endurance crowd, CEP makes some of the best compression clothing around.
 (Meb Keflezighi, the first American to win the Boston Marathon since 1983, swears by CEP socks for helping enhance his running and lower his times.)
-I'm no Meb, but I figured I'd go for a few test runs with two of CEP's latest entries into the compression sock market: the Recovery+ Merino Run Socks (shown above) and the Dynamic+Run Ultralight Short Socks (shown below).
+I'm no Meb, but I figured I'd go for a few test runs with two of CEP's latest entries into the compression sock market: the Recovery+ Merino Run Socks (shown below) and the Dynamic+Run Ultralight Short Socks (shown above).
 (And for the record, that's not me in the pictures.)

 First off: CEP clearly put some thought into the design and material.
 Putting on compression gear can often be a pitched battle, but as long as you bunch them up in your hands before pulling them down past your toes, the socks are comfortably snug without being overly strangling.
 They both have a generously padded toe box with a lighter, airier midsection that compresses your arch snugly without drowning your skin in too much material.
 (I'll admit it: I have super sweaty feat, but even when pounding out a long trail run or spending 20 minutes doing an intense HIIT session on the elliptical, the Ultralight socks stayed dry to the touch and un-bunched at the end of the sessions.)